CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 ### 2.3 Kaspersky (free)

-Install the Kaspersky Free Antivirus.
+Install the Kaspersky Free Antivirus, now called the *Kaspersky Security Cloud*.
 If you have the paid version, you can use it as well, but for our purposes the free version is sufficient.